mirceaiscoding/PROG_JOC/README.md

-# 2D-shooter
+# 2D Shooter :gun:

-A fast-paced, action-packed, 2D shooter game developed by a team of 7.
-Users play as a wizard fighting against waves of enemy forces, using a variety of weapons and power-ups to defeat them.
-The game features stunning graphics and smooth gameplay, making it a thrilling experience for players of all ages. :smiley: :heart:
+Introducing 2D Shooter, a fast-paced, action-packed game developed by a team of 7.
+Players take on the role of a wizard, fighting against waves of enemy forces using a variety of weapons and power-ups to defeat them.
+The game features stunning graphics and smooth gameplay, making it an exciting experience for players of all ages. :heart:

-## Purpose of this project
+## Project Overview

-Learn Unity development by creating and manipulating scenes, adding game elements and scripting actions.
+The purpose of this project is to learn Unity development by creating and manipulating scenes, adding game elements, and scripting actions.

-## Team Members
+**The team is composed of**:
 - Atudorei Miruna (331) - Team Leader
 - Bina Mircea (331) - Senior Developer
 - Popescu Paullo (331) - Developer